M3L6H/Sokoban/README.md

 designated locations.
 However, you can only push the crates.
 Pulling is out of the question.

-There are currently five levels available to solve, taken from [this website](https://www.mathsisfun.com/games/sokoban.html).
+There are currently ten levels available to solve, taken from [this website](https://www.mathsisfun.com/games/sokoban.html).
 If I find the time, I will add more/create my own.